On the Contraction of Excitable Systems: Introduction

-We formalize this viewpoint on a standard conductance-based formulation with gating dynamics and a first-order synaptic state.
-Physiological bounds on voltage and gates define a compact forward-invariant set on which the unforced Hodgkin–Huxley flow is incrementally exponentially stable.
-To connect the continuous flow with discrete observations we pair the model with an event detector that maps pre-synaptic spike trains to post-synaptic spike times.
+We formalize this viewpoint on a standard conductance-based neuron model driven by a first-order synapse.
+Physiological bounds on voltage and gating variables define a compact forward-invariant set on which the unforced Hodgkin–Huxley flow is incrementally exponentially stable.
+To connect the continuous flow with discrete observations we pair the model with an event readout that extracts spike timings from a voltage trajectory.
 When the flow is contractive, different initial conditions under the same admissible input lead to trajectories that converge and to event sequences that coincide after a short transient.

 We then study impulsive synaptic drives and identify conditions under which contraction, and therefore event-level reliability, persists.
-For general spike trains, an average dwell-time requirement ensures impulses are sufficiently spaced so that the state returns near equilibrium between events.
+For arbitrary spike trains, an average dwell-time condition ensures impulses are sufficiently spaced so that the state returns near equilibrium between events.
 For periodic spike trains, this requirement becomes a lower bound on the inter-impulse period that depends on the contraction margin of the unforced flow.
 The opposite regime reveals the limits of reliability.
 At high input rates the synaptic state saturates, the effective conductance becomes nearly constant, and the neuron may enter self-sustained periodic firing on a limit cycle, which destroys global contractivity and makes timing sensitive to phase.

 Numerical experiments on a Hodgkin–Huxley neuron illustrate both behaviors predicted by the analysis.
 With adequately spaced inputs, trajectories contract and spike times lock tightly after a brief transient.
-With high-rate drives, tonic oscillations exhibit persistent phase offsets across trials and timing variability does not shrink.
-Together these findings provide a simple and testable account of when excitable systems are contractive at the level of events and why their spike timings can be robust in practice.
+With high-rate input events, tonic oscillations exhibit persistent phase offsets across trials and timing variability does not shrink.
+Together these findings provide a simple and testable account of when excitable systems are contractive at the level of events and why their spike timings are reliable.